Investment vs avoided cost

 Global average IBM 2025

-The full security stack costs roughly the same per year as the IBM 2025 average breach is multiples larger than.
-The IBM dataset reports that organizations with extensive AI / automation and a tested IR plan averaged $3.84M in breach costs versus $5.72M for those without.
-The control investment pays back inside a single avoided incident.
+The full security stack costs a fraction per year of the IBM 2025 average breach.
+The IBM dataset reports that organizations with extensive AI / automation use averaged $3.62M in breach costs versus $5.52M for those without these capabilities.
+The control investment pays back inside a single avoided or contained incident.

 Index / Companion schedules